Shrewbitz/hootz/README.md

 # Hootz

-![](hootz2.gif)

-[Live Site](http://hootz.herokuapp.com/)

-# Background

 Hootz is a Yelp clone.
 Yelp is such a large site now that I have decided to focus on the core functionality of reviewing restaurants.
 Users will be able to sign up, find, and review restaurants.

+![](hootz2.gif)

+[Live Site](http://hootz.herokuapp.com/)

 # Functionality & MVP